 - Create a truly better product and incorporate AI.

 - Make it cheaper or better than the biggest player in your niche.
+Ideally both, but we're being realistic here.

 - Specialize and focus on winning in a specific segment.